diogoo296/ml-stocks/README.md

 ## Dataset

-> The data was provided by a third party and I have asked permission to publish a limited subset of it but, unfortunately, I had no response yet.
+> The data was provided by a third party and I have asked permission to publish a limited subset of it but, unfortunately, I have had no response yet.

 The original dataset is composed by 60 stocks from [BM&F BOVESPA](https://en.wikipedia.org/wiki/BM%26F_Bovespa), the Brazilian official stock exchange and the 13th largest in the world (in 2011).
 The data was crawled in a 15 minutes interval between BOVESPA's opening and closing times from January 2008 to March 2017, where each stock is represented by around 70000 entries.
 The following image illustrates 4 stocks from this dataset: